Uganda gorilla trekking permits discounted from $700 to $400

 Current requirements for travelers visiting Uganda during the Covid-19 pandemic

-The current status of the Uganda-Rwanda land border ay Cyanika and Katuna
+The current status of the Uganda-Rwanda land border at Cyanika and Katuna

-The Uganda-Rwanda land borders of Cyanika and Kisoro are still closed due to the Covid-19 pandemic.
-We are not certain when the land borders will be reopened.
+The Uganda-Rwanda land borders of Cyanika in Kisoro and Katuna in Kabale district are still closed due to the Covid-19 pandemic.
+We are not sure when the land borders will be reopened.
 In the current situation, Bamboo Ecotours can’t organize gorilla tours that go through Kigali, Rwanda.
 The best option is to fly into Entebbe Airport and make the trips within Uganda.
 We will continue providing updates as soon as the land borders are reopened.
+Safe travels!